emilpriver/go-hugo-portfolio/content/blog/we-should-all-code-like-steve-jobs.md

 ## The End

-I decided to write this article after i've been working in enough of codebases where developers opinion on what "clean code" has influenced the project to much and with this article you probably and hopefully understand that I really think any of the "clean code" ideas is mostly something we should never had introduced.
+I decided to write this article after I've worked in enough codebases where developers' opinions on what "clean code" truly means have influenced projects far too much.
+Hopefully, this article helps you understand my firm belief: many so-called "clean code" ideas are concepts we might have been better off without.

-I really love simple and easy code and the projects i've maintained which have been in used for the longest time is this type of projects.
-The projects who follow some kind of "clean code" philosophy have often been re-written due tho that developers opinions have mattered more to the developers then shipping a solution just because they want to keep the "clean code" which makes it harder because they need to refactor which implements bugs and devilish.
+I genuinely love simple and easy-to-understand code.
+The projects I've maintained that have remained in use for the longest time are precisely these types of projects.
+Conversely, projects that rigidly adhere to some "clean code" philosophy have often required complete rewrites.
+This frequently happens because developers' personal preferences for these abstract principles take precedence over the primary goal of shipping a working solution.
+Their pursuit of an idealized "clean code" state can complicate development, leading to extensive refactoring that, in turn, introduces bugs and devilish complexity.